wonyongpark89/wonyongpark89.github.io.legacy/_pages/publications.md

 - Park, W., Lim, I., & Song, J. (in press).
 [Exploring the intersection of disasters and science education with preservice science teachers through a disaster case study](https://doi.org/10.1007/s11422-024-10225-3).
 Cultural Studies of Science Education.

-- Brock, R., & Park, W. (in press).
+- Brock, R., & Park, W. (2024).
 [Distinguishing nature of science beliefs, knowledge and understandings: Towards clarity and coherence in educational goals related to the nature of science](https://doi.org/10.1007/s11191-022-00368-6).
 Science & Education, 33(3), 495-516.

 - Park, W., Cullinane, A., Gandolfi, H., Alameh, S., & Mesci, G. (2024).
 [Innovations, challenges and future directions in nature of science research: Reflections from early career academics](https://doi.org/10.1007/s11165-023-10102-z).
 Research in Science Education, 54(1), 27-48.